dantweb/jobhunt/README.md

 # jobhunt

+## Why

+Headhunters and HRs use AI tools to find and filter candidates.
+Candidates, on the other hand, still use a primitive approach — job sites and LinkedIn.
+It's time to change the game.

+This tiny tool puts the full power of AI in the developer's hands.
+It reads your CV and cover letter, searches public job boards, hands you a shortlist for approval, and applies wherever it can — by email when a contact address is exposed, by opening the apply URL otherwise.

+The kicker: it is designed for Developers, it runs only in a CLI and requires Docker.
+The typical HR has no chance of understanding how it works, let alone running it.

+---

 Personal interactive CLI that fetches German + EU-remote backend job postings, ranks them against the owner's CV via a pluggable LLM (Anthropic Claude or OpenAI), tailors a cover letter for approved